Decision Tree Review

 Bagging

 Before understanding the concept of bagging, we need to know what a bootstrap sample is.
 A Bootstrap sample is a random sample of your data with replacement that are the same size as your original data set.
 By random chance, some of the observations will not be sampled.
 These observations are called out-of-bag observations.
-Three example bootstrap samples of 10 observations labelled 1 through 10 is the following:
+Three example bootstrap samples of 10 observations labelled 1 through 10 are listed below:

 Bootstrap Sample Examples